JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 Run putty on ttyusb1 at 115200 for terminal (same as terminal debug for linux)

-0 -- power board to boot unmatched to its uboot prompt (press a key to stop it launching Linux)
+- power board to boot unmatched to its uboot prompt (press a key to stop it launching Linux)

-1 -- launch openocd (which halts uboot)
+- launch openocd (which halts uboot)

 $ openocd -f openocd-jlink.cfg

-2 -- laucnch telnet
+- launch telnet

 $ telnet localhost 4444 to estabilsh a debug window for user code

-3 -- launch gdb
+- launch gdb

 $ riscv64-unknown-linux-gnu-gdb kernel

 (gdb) target extended-remote :3333

-as its first command

-Ctitical: choose the active thread.
+Critical: choose the active thread.
 This is the one that opensbi was running uboot on and is random.
 I use the gdb command:

 (gdb) info threads